panggi/question-answering-wolfram-polly/README.md

 ## Question Answering using WolframAlpha + Amazon Polly

-This simple Python script will take the question, ask the WolframAlpha and synthesize the audio using Amazon Polly
+This simple Python and Ruby scripts will take the question, ask the WolframAlpha and synthesize the audio using Amazon Polly

 ### Installation

-* Install the python libraries
+* Install the libraries

 `$ pip install boto3 wolframalpha`
+`$ gem install aws-sdk wolfram-alpha`

 * Install [sox](http://sox.sourceforge.net)